qba73/ggo-benchmarking/README.md

-# ggo-benchmarking
+# Grokking Go: Benchmarking

-Code examples from the book 'Grokking Go: Benchmarking'
+Code examples from the book 'Grokking Go: Benchmarking', by Jakub Jarosz